CMHAAorg/cmhaa-website/site/content/about.md

         exec_board_image: img/img_0747.jpg
         exec_board_title: Program Director, Corporate Mental Health Alliance Australia
-        exec_board_quote: I think good mental health comes from feeling that you are seen, heard and accepted for who you are, and valued for the contribution you make in the settings that are important to you.
-The workplace is one of those settings.
+        exec_board_quote: I think good mental health comes from feeling that you are seen, heard and accepted for who you are, and through being valued for the contribution that you make in the settings that are important to you.
+The workplace is one of these settings.
 It's as simple, and as complex, as that.
         exec_board_linkedin: https://www.linkedin.com/in/vickiforbes/
     our_board_exec_image: img/vicki-forbes.jpg
     our_board_exec_quote: '**Quote "**Lorem ipsum dolor sit amet, consectetur